autimio/flagsmap/README.md

 ## What was done

-For the presentation of the map, I used the Mapbox SDK.
-For manipulating GEOJson, I used shapes with the positions of some countries and their respective flags.
-And, finally, to perform a background activity every 3 minutes I used a very common library, React Native Background Timer, and your calls I'm saving the current position of the device in local storage for simulation of records.
+For the map presentation I used the Mapbox SDK.
+I used shapes with the positions of some countries and their relative flags.
+To perform the background activities every 3 minutes I used the React Native Background Timer library, in calls except the current position of the device in a storage location for record simulation.

 ### Built With: